-The purchase agreement will automatically terminate on the earliest to occur of (i) the first day of the month next following the 24-month anniversary of the date of the Commencement, (ii) the date on which B. Riley shall have purchased from Swvl under the purchase agreement Class A Ordinary Shares for an aggregate gross purchase price equal to the Total Commitment and (iii) certain other customary termination events.
-Swvl has the right to terminate the purchase agreement at any time after Commencement, at no cost or penalty, upon five trading days' prior written notice to B. Riley.
-B. Riley will also have the right to terminate the purchase agreement, at no cost or penalty, upon five trading days' prior written notice to Swvl, if certain events occur or conditions are not met, including if the initial registration statement is not filed or has not been declared effective by the specified deadlines in the registration rights agreement.
-Swvl and B. Riley may also agree to terminate the purchase agreement by mutual written consent.
-No provision of the purchase agreement or the registration rights agreement may be modified or waived by Swvl or B. Riley from and after the date that is one (1) trading day immediately preceding the date on which the initial registration statement is initially filed with the Commission.
+The Purchase Agreement will automatically terminate on the earliest to occur of (i) the first day of the month next following the 24-month anniversary of the Commencement Date, (ii) the date on which Selling Securityholder shall have purchased from Swvl under the Purchase Agreement Class A Ordinary Shares for an aggregate gross purchase price equal to the Total Commitment and (iii) certain other customary termination events.
+Swvl has the right to terminate the Purchase Agreement at any time after Commencement, at no cost or penalty, upon five trading days' prior written notice to Selling Securityholder.
+Selling Securityholder will also have the right to terminate the Purchase Agreement, at no cost or penalty, upon five trading days' prior written notice to Swvl, if certain events occur or conditions are not met, including if the initial registration statement is not filed or has not been declared effective by the specified deadlines in the Registration Rights Agreement.
+Swvl and Selling Securityholder may also agree to terminate the Purchase Agreement by mutual written consent.
+No provision of the Purchase Agreement or the Registration Rights Agreement may be modified or waived by Swvl or Selling Securityholder from and after the date that is one (1) trading day immediately preceding the date on which the initial registration statement is initially filed with the Commission.

-As consideration for B. Riley's commitment under the purchase agreement to purchase our Class A Ordinary Shares, we issued 386,971 Class A Ordinary Shares to B. Riley and such Class A Ordinary Shares are fully earned and non-refundable, even in the event we do not sell any Class A Ordinary Shares to B. Riley under the purchase agreement.
+As consideration for B. Riley's commitment under the Purchase Agreement to purchase our Class A Ordinary Shares, we issued 386,971 Class A Ordinary Shares to Selling Securityholder and such Class A Ordinary Shares are fully earned and non-refundable, even in the event we do not sell any Class A Ordinary Shares to Selling Securityholder under the Purchase Agreement.